Annual Aquinas Lecture

-The Annual Aquinas Lecture is our pre-eminent, public, scholarly event.
-It is designed to engage contemporary scholarship and culture in a way that enriches both.
+The Aquinas Lecture is designed to engage contemporary scholarship and culture in a way that enriches both.
 Scholars from DSPT and elsewhere present topics related to current research in the field of Thomistic studies.

 2017 – Marianne Farina, CSC, "Guides for the Perplexed: Aquinas and al-Ghazali on the Moral Life"